• Skip to primary navigation

 Bitters are sometimes compared to Campari, and the two are sometimes used as substitutes for the other.

-Both taste bitter but have different compositions and flavor profiles.
+Both taste bitter but have different compositions and flavors.

 Campari is a bitter, bright-red liqueur that has a bold citrusy taste backed by spicy notes of cinnamon and clove.